crocokyle/XMRGUI/README.md

 Feel free to leave any and all suggestions for new features as I will be maintaining this regularly.

-Windows builds are in the Releases Folder.
+Windows builds are in the Release Folder.

 * Many of the features in the GUI do not function yet, please be patient and I will continue to update and add them.